Yserz/TabSwitch/README.md

 ## Bugs
 - No known Bugs until now ;)

+## Issue Management
+If you find a bug or have an idea for a feature, feel free to post it [here](https://github.com/Yserz/TabSwitch/issues).

 ## Make a Release
 - [Maven Release Plugin: The Final Nail in the Coffin](http://axelfontaine.com/blog/final-nail.html)